ethan-deng/Redux-vs-Alt/README.md

 export default App
 ```

 The AltContainer looks similar to Redux's Provider.
-However that is all you need to do in Alt to wire views, actions, and store.
-In Redux you have to many more manual wirings.
+However that is all you need to do in Alt to wire views, actions, and stores.
+In Redux you have to do many more manual wirings.

-Redux wirings
+#### Redux wirings

 ```javascript
 AddTodo = connect()(AddTodo)